okavvada/Decentralized_optimization/README.md

 It also outputs a json file with all the building locations and a tag of whether they are selected or not (accept = 'yes' or 'no') along with the total population served and the number of buildings for immediate visualization in the webtool.

-## Standalone Modeling
-The model can be run as a standalone python model for scenario planning and multiple iterations for analysis.
-This can be done by simply calling the `getServiceArea` function that is located inside the `optimization2.py` file.
-The required inputs for the function to run are:
-- the queryPoint, which is the lat, lon location of the point of interest.
-Input that as a tuple (lat, lon)
-- the destination path, which will be used for saving the csv
-- a string of the metric of interest, this could be either "cost", "energy" or "GHG"
-- four float parameters a, b, c, d, which correspond to the treatment energy equation constant (the equation is modeled as a polynomial) and
-- a float for the direct GHG emissions of the treatment.
-This is zero as a default.

 ## Webtool
 The webtool is connected to the python algorithm described previously through Flask.
 Details on the server part can be found on the `server.py` file.
 As it is a javascript based webtool the web development parameters are specified in the `static\index.html` file.
 The user can interact with the webpage and create certain events that are logged and passed to the python module.
 Specifically, the user can:
 - Click on the map, to given the signal of the query point location, from where the algorithmic process is going to initiate.